 Although Beakers are commonly found in Bronze Age burials elsewhere in Britain, in Orkney they are not.
 Instead, we see urns made from steatite – soapstone – the nearest source of which is Shetland.

 A lack of waste steatite fragments suggests these urns were manufactured in Shetland and imported.
-These urns highlight a clear connection to our northern neighbours that appears to gain importance and strengthen from the Late Neolithic onwards.
+They highlight a clear connection to our northern neighbours that appears to gain importance and strengthen from the Late Neolithic onwards.
 These links are also apparent in elements of architecture found in Orkney.

 The use of steatite funerary urns over Beaker vessels points to a deliberate choice that has been suggested represented a rejection of outside influences and a means of visibly expressing a specific identity.